Sample · Decode+

 Your genetics suggest 1 medication interaction requiring attention and 3 areas to review with your provider.

 Your body may not fully activate clopidogrel (Plavix), a common blood thinner used after cardiac events.
 Your body processes certain pain medications differently, which may reduce their effectiveness.
 Your risk of statin-related muscle pain is elevated compared to most people.
-This report identifies which specific medications are affected and what to discuss with your healthcare provider.
+Decode+ identifies which specific medications are affected and what to discuss with your healthcare provider.

 Real-World Implications